chef-boneyard/knife-acl/README.md

 These can be helpful if you need to restore container permissions back to their default values.

+#### Permissions Management Best Practice

+The best practice for managing permissions is to only add a group to an objects' permissions.
+Then you can simply add (or remove) users or clients to the group to give the user or client a particular set of permissions.
+This is much easier to maintain when compared to adding individual users or clients to each objects' permissions.

+To enforce this the `knife acl add` and `knife acl bulk add` commands can only add a group to an objects' permissions.

+If a group ever needs to be removed from the permissions of all objects the group can simply be deleted.

 #### Deny-by-Default Access for Non-admin Users

 The "Users" group by default provides regular users a lot of access to modify objects